-The Nominating and Governance Committee monitors the development of programs of continuing education for directors.
+The Nominating and Governance Committee oversees continuing education for directors.
 Ongoing director education respecting the Company, its operations, its business environment and its markets, as well as the evolving role of the director in the governance of public companies is addressed chiefly though the following practices:

-Meetings - Meetings of the board of directors typically involve briefings concerning the Company's business and the regulatory environment in which it operates.
-Materials delivered to directors prior to quarterly meetings include a "Board Letter" from the President and CEO in which he reviews recent developments within the Company, its suppliers and customers, as well as economic trends likely to impact these companies and the business they represent.
-At each quarterly board meeting, the chair of each of the board's committees briefs the board on the deliberations of the committee, which includes a review of periodic regulatory changes important to the Company's governance or to the conduct of the Company's business.
-At its meetings, the board commonly receives a briefing from internal management, external experts or industry participants concerning salient industry issues, market trends, technology developments, strategic opportunities or specific challenges facing the Company and its management, including the following:
+Meetings - Meetings of the board of directors typically involve briefings concerning the Company's business and the business environment in which it operates.
+Materials delivered to directors prior to quarterly meetings include a "Board Letter" from the President and CEO in which he reviews recent developments within the Company, financial results, suppliers and customers, risks, as well as economic trends likely to impact these businesses, the competitive environment, and business development and acquisition opportunities.
+At each quarterly board meeting, the chair of each of the board's committees briefs the board on the deliberations of the committee and presents any matters recommended by the committee for board approval.
+The board receives regular briefings from internal management.